ralacerda/f1next/README.md

 ![Example of schedule](screenshots/screenshot_schedule.png "Schedule example")

+The `-c` or `--countdown` flag will also print a countdown in days to the next event.
+If the event starts in less than 48 hours, it will also print hours and minutes left.

+All the options can be used together in any combination.

+    f1next -sc
+    f1next -s
+    f1next -c

 The script uses `click.echo()` to print out information.
 If you pipe the output to a file, colors won't be included.

 ![Piping to a file](screenshots/screenshot2.png "Pipe to file")